gungorahmet/ginger_python_concepts/Abstraction/README.md

 What is abstraction in a nutshell?

     Anywhere on the internet, you can find many explanation about abstraction.

-I will explain here what it is for me with the simplest explanation.
+I will explain here what it is for me with the simplest explanation;

     1.)
 Group things which are similar.
     2.)
 Grab same functionality together.